ScilifelabDataCentre/RDM-guidelines/external-contribution.md

 ## External contribution process
 The RDM-guidelines repository has an editorial group consisting of members of SciLifeLab's Data Centre and NBIS data management teams.
 We welcome feedback to the content of this site from Swedish life science researchers and RDM support providers.
-Suggest a new topic that is not currently covered, or request an update or correction to particular pages, by emailing your feedback to [data-management@scilifelab.se](mailto:data-management@scilifelab.se).
+Suggest a new topic that is not currently covered, or request an update or correction to particular pages, on GitHub or by emailing your feedback to [data-management@scilifelab.se](mailto:data-management@scilifelab.se).

 ### How to work in GitHub